nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 the data of your previous Taskify home folder.

 **Q**: Can I specify a status when adding a new task to Taskify?<br>
-**A**: All newly added tasks have an "In progress" status by default.
+**A**: All newly added tasks have an "uncompleted" status by default.
 However, you can change the status of a task using the`edit` command. <br>

 --------------------------------------------------------------------------------------------------------------------